“Mama, do people hate us?”

 It is important that you listen to your children before jumping into troubleshooting mode or trying to solve what you perceive to be their concerns.
-First, understand what is going on in your child’s mind, what are they actually worried about, and what are their immediate concerns.
+First, understand what is going on in your child’s mind: what are they actually worried about?
+What are their immediate concerns?
 You do not want to elevate your child’s anxiety by responding to a different concern than the one they are expressing.
 If you have multiple children at different developmental stages, it might be good to talk at the youngest’s level as a family and then speak individually with older children.
 A guide on how to speak to your child given their stage of development can be found here:

 Reassure Your Children

-Before talking with your child consider the message you want to convey in your conversation.
+Before talking with your child, consider the message you want to convey in your conversation.
 This can be a key teachable moment.
 What values and principles could you teach them through this?
 By planning a little bit ahead of the conversation, you can ensure your message is clearly communicated.
 Make sure to match your response to your child’s level of development.
-How you talk to a 6 year old will be different than how you talk to a 15 year old.
+How you talk to a 6-year-old will be different than how you talk to a 15-year-old.
 Simple language can be used with younger children.
-A longer more detailed discussion can be reserved for older children in the absence of younger children who may become overwhelmed.
+A longer, more detailed discussion can be reserved for older children in the absence of younger children who may become overwhelmed.
 Your children may need to talk about what they are hearing and feeling for a number of days in order to process the implications.
 Just remember the take-home message and feeling, and focus on it.
-How you talk and reassure them can make a difference!
+How you talk to and reassure them can make a difference!
 Use these resources on how to talk to children about tragedies or about shootings.

 This tragic event, just like any other life experience, is an opportunity to connect with our children.
 It provides us with a chance to share our beliefs and values and to exemplify resilience.
 This is a moment to learn together that when we face hurdles and challenges, we persevere and continue the work.
 This also serves as an opportunity to develop a sense of grit and shape our youth into moral and successful adults who can deal with adversity and become stronger as a result.
 Building resilience begins with strengthening our relationship with our children.
 As parents, our relationship with them can help them navigate the difficult road ahead.
 Be present, be involved, and connect with your child on a regular basis.
 Help facilitate their growth through their everyday experiences.